5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 The reason is that `⎕R` actually does not accept scalars, it only accepts vectors.
 So if you specify three search patterns on the left, then you need to specify not four and not two but three replace patterns as well.

-In case only a single vector is specified then this vector is taken thrice.
-Kind of weird flavour of scalar extension.
+If only a single vector is specified then this vector is taken thrice: a version of scalar extension.

-### Analyzing APL code: Search
+### Analysing APL code: Search

 The extremely powerful syntax discussed above is also available with `⎕S`: